andynguyen20/fpga_projects/README.md

 ## Project 10
 * [**Project 10**](https://github.com/andynguyen20/fpga_projects/tree/main/project_10/project_10.srcs)
-  * Design and implement ALU
+  * Design and implement an 8-bit ALU that supports the functions shown in the table below

 | OpCode | Description | Output F |
 | ----- | ----- | ----- |
 | 000 | Addition | A + B |